scanner-research/scanner/docs/guide/walkthrough.rst

 Exporting to mp4
 ----------------

-We can also directly save the frame column as an mp4 file by calling :code:`save_mp4` on the :code:`frame` column:
+We can also directly save :py:class:`~scannerpy.storage.NamedVideoStream` s as mp4 files by calling :code:`save_mp4` on the output stream:

 .. code-block:: python

-   db.table('resized_table').column('frame').save_mp4('resized-video')
+   output_stream.save_mp4('resized-video')

 After this call returns, an mp4 video should be saved to the current working directory called :code:`resized-video.mp4` that consists of the resized frames that we generated.

-That's a complete Scanner pipeline!
+That's a complete Scanner application!
 If you'd like to learn about process multiple jobs, keep reading!
-Otherwise, to learn more about the features of Scanner, either follow the :ref:`walkthrough` or go through the extended :ref:`tutorial`.
+Otherwise, to learn more about the features of Scanner, checkout the following:

+- :ref:`walkthrough`:
+- :ref:`tutorial`: introduces each of Scanner's features with code examples.
+- :ref:`stored-streams`: describes the stored stream interface.
+- :ref:`graphs`: describes how computation graphs are constructed and configured.
+- :ref:`ops`: describes the capabilities of Scanner's ops and how they work inside computation  graphs.

 .. toctree::
    :maxdepth: 1